Efficient maximal cliques enumeration in weakly closed graphs: Results

+The approach described naturally lends itself to a recursive algorithm.
+The algorithm considers vertices in a recursive manner, constructing cliques starting from the last recursive call.
+In each recursive step, when a new vertex $c$ is considered, there are two types of cliques that need to be considered.
+The ones that have been already computed in older recursive calls (point 2) and the ones which were not maximal before vertex $c$ was added to the graph (point 3).
+The main contribution of Theorem~\ref{fox} is an algorithm computing cliques corresponding to point 3.
+Below is a description of the algorithm.
+It is worth noting that this decomposition for enumerating maximal cliques can be extended to other graph parameters, as discussed in the conclusion.

 In Algorithm~\ref{alg1}, when considering a recursive call to some vertex $v$ in Line~\ref{Vertex}, the cases 2 and 3 are considered.
-Case 2 is examined in the FOR loop in Line~\ref{recs}.
-The algorithm tries to add the current vertex in the solution forest, to an existing candidate clique.
-The difficulty is in Case 3, when new candidate cliques must be computed.
-We won't go into the details of the proof.
-Essentially, the authors showed that maximal cliques in the graph at the current recursive step can be found in the intersection of the neighborhood of the considered vertex of Line~\ref{Vertex} and the neighborhood of its non neighbors.
+Case 2 is examined in the \textsc{FOR} loop in Line~\ref{recs}.
+The algorithm tries to add the current vertex in the solution forest, to existing candidate cliques, which has been computed during precedent recursive calls.
+The difficulty is in Case 3, when new candidate cliques must be computed, since they have not been found so far in the recursive calls.
+The authors showed that the maximal cliques in the graph at the current recursive step can be found in the intersection of the neighborhood of the considered vertex (referred to as Line~\ref{Vertex}) and the neighborhood of its non-neighbors.
+A description is given in Figure~\ref{sets}.
 By the $c$-closure property of the graph, this intersection is of order smaller than $c$.
-This is done in the FOR loop of Line~\ref{for}.
+This is done in the \textsc{FOR} loop of Line~\ref{for}.
 When such a clique is found, it is added to the solution forest $F_u$, as a new tree.
-This procedure does not output exactly all the maximal cliques of the input graph but a superset of the solution.
-Some outputted cliques are not maximal, but all the maximal cliques are outputted.
-To get the exact solutions, an additional step is needed and is described by the authors as follows.
-All the cliques computed in Line~\ref{Enu} are added to hash set $S$.
-Then every clique $K$ in this set is considered, from largest to smallest size.
+This procedure does not output exactly all the maximal cliques of the input graph but rather a superset of the solution.
+Some cliques that are outputted may not be maximal, but all the maximal cliques are included.
+To obtain the exact solutions, an additional step is required, as described by the authors below.
+All the cliques computed in Line~\ref{Enu} are added to the hash set $S$.
+Then, each clique $K$ in this set is considered, starting from largest to the smallest size.
 If any subset of $K$ is in $S$ the clique is rejected.
-Thus this additional step requires $\mathcal{O}(2^cc)$ time since cliques computed in Line~\ref{Enu} are of size at most $c$.
-The maximal cliques in the subgraphs are computed (in Line~\ref{Enu}) using a result of Tomita and al.~\cite{8} which finds maximal cliques in a graph of order $n$ in time $\mathcal{O}(3^{n/3})$.
+Therefore, this additional step requires $\mathcal{O}(2^cc)$ time since cliques computed in Line~\ref{Enu} have a maximal size of $c$.
+The maximal cliques in the subgraphs are computed (in Line~\ref{Enu}) using a result from Tomita et al.~\cite{8}, which finds maximal cliques in a graph of order $n$ in time $\mathcal{O}(3^{n/3})$.